-You could also encounter 'express kidnapping', where victims are abducted, often in taxis, and forced to withdraw funds from ATMs before being released.
-Don't resist - people have been killed or injured while resisting perpetrators.
+You could encounter 'express kidnapping', where victims are abducted, often in taxis, and forced to withdraw funds from ATMs before being released.
+Don't resist - people have been killed or injured while resisting.

-There have been reports of robberies and assaults taking place after victims have accepted spiked food, drinks, cigarettes, or chewing gum.
-Thieves have also used drugs such as scopolamine, either by aerosol spray or paper handouts, to incapacitate travellers.
+Robberies and assaults taking place after victims have accepted spiked food, drinks, cigarettes, or chewing gum occurs.
+Thieves have used drugs such as scopolamine, either by aerosol spray or paper handouts, to incapacitate travellers.
 Drugs used for robbery and assault can cause serious medical problems, including loss of consciousness and memory loss.
 This has happened in nightclubs, bars, restaurants, public buses and city streets.

 Hikers, including on trails in and around Bogotá, have been robbed at gunpoint.
 Hiring an experienced and reputable tour guide may reduce your risk of attack while hiking.